jun9303/jun9303.github.io/_pages/about.md

 ### FELLOWSHIPS

+- **Departmental Block Grant Fellowship** from Department of Mechanical Engineering at University of California, Berkeley, Aug.
+2019 -
+  + Departmental grants offering tuition and fee waivers

 - **[Overseas Ph.D.
 Scholarship](http://www.taekwanggroup.co.kr/homepage/eng/iljuFoundationIntro.do)** from Ilju Academy and Culture Foundation, Aug.
 2019 - Jul.
 2023
   + One of 6 recipients of the foundation's [Study Abroad Doctoral Program](https://educationusa.state.gov/scholarships/study-abroad-doctoral-programilju-academy-and-culture-foundation) in 2019
   + Merit-based financial aids of $120,000 for promising Ph.D. students studying out of Korea